Saw (film): Funding and short film

 Whannell and Wan initially had $30,000 to spend on the film, but as the script developed it was clear that more funds would be needed.
 The script was optioned by a producer in Sydney for a year but the deal eventually fell through.
-After other failed attempts to get the script produced in Australia from 2001 to 2002, literary agent Ken Greenblat read the script and suggested they travel to Los Angeles, where their chances of finding an interested studio were greater.
-Wan and Whannell initially refused, due to lack of traveling funds but the pair's agent, Stacey Testro, convinced them to go.
-In order to help studios take interest in the script, Whannell provided A$5,000 (US$5,000) to make a seven-minute short film based on the script's jaw trap scene, which they thought would prove most effective.
+After other failed attempts to get the script produced in Australia from 2001 to 2002, literary agent Ken Greenblatt read the script and suggested they travel to Los Angeles, where their chances of finding an interested studio were greater.
+Wan and Whannell initially refused due to lack of traveling funds, but the pair's agent, Stacey Testro, convinced them to go.
+In order to help studios take interest in the script, Whannell provided A$5,000 (US$5,000) to make a short film based on the script's jaw trap scene, which they thought would prove most effective.
 Whannell played David, the man wearing the reverse bear trap.
 Working at the Australian Broadcasting Corporation, Whannell and Wan knew cameramen who were willing to provide technical assistance for the short.

-Wan shot the short with a 16mm camera in over two days and transferred the footage to DVDs to ship along with the script.
+Wan shot the short with a 16mm camera over two days and transferred the footage to DVDs to ship along with the script.
 Whannell wanted to play the lead character in the feature film.
 The short helped show that Wan and Whannell were a "director-actor team" rather than just wanting to sell the script.
 Wan said, "Leigh and I just loved the project so much and we wanted a career in filmmaking so we stuck to our guns and said, 'Look, guys, if you want this project, we're coming on board — Leigh has to act in it and I have to direct it."

 In early 2003, while in Los Angeles and before they met with producer Gregg Hoffman, Hoffman's friend pulled him into his office and showed him the short.
 Hoffman said, "About two or three minutes into it, my jaw hit the floor."
 He quickly showed the short and script to his partners Mark Burg and Oren Koules of Evolution Entertainment.
 They later formed Twisted Pictures as a horror genre production label.
 The producers read the screenplay that night and two days later offered Wan and Whannell creative control and 25% of the net profits.
 Even though Wan and Whannell received "better offers" from studios like DreamWorks and Gold Circle Films, they were not willing to chance Wan's directing and Whannell acting in the lead role.
 In order to finance the film, Hoffman, Burg, and Koules put up a second mortgage on their Highland Avenue headquarters.
 Saw was given a production budget of between $1 million and $1.2 million.